Equine Passport Legislation

 Please read the following information carefully and thoroughly as it applies to all owners of equines.

 It is a legal requirement for all horses and ponies to be issued with a passport.
-Horse Passport law is governed by the commission Regulation EC 504/2008, and in England by the Horse Passport regulations 2009, and where applicable, any subsequent amendments or successors to these regulations.
+Horse Passport law is governed by the Commission Implementing Regulation (EU) 2015/262, and in England by the Equine Identification (England) Regulations 2018 (SI 2018/761), and where applicable, any subsequent amendments or successors to these regulations.
 Passports are required throughout the EU for identification, effective disease control and in order to protect the human food chain.

 A horse's passport must be kept with him at all times.
 This includes any time the horse leaves the yard, such as to go to a show, on loan or away for schooling.
 It is illegal to travel a horse without their passport, unless they are being transported for emergency veterinary treatment.
 The passport must be produced within three hours of it being requested by enforcement agencies.
 The passport may be requested at any time but the most common situations where a horse's passport will be requested include: